 Canal entrainment of juvenile Pacific Lamprey from the release groups occurred before the bypass outfall antenna was installed.
 Few canal-entrained juvenile Pacific Lamprey were documented returning to the Umatilla River through screen and bypass infrastructure via redetection at mainstem Umatilla and Columbia River arrays (19%), so the ultimate fate of most entrained fish is unknown.
-Confirmed escapees detected downstream were rarely observed at multiple locations, suggesting a poor ability to redetect tagged lamprey downstream.
-No PIT tags associated with lamprey were detected during mobile surveys within the canal despite their high detection efficiencies (33-93%), and previous electrofishing surveys by the Bureau of Reclamation have found no juvenile lamprey upstream of the fish screen (Sutphin et al. 2012; Sutphin et al. 2013).
+Confirmed escapees detected downstream of the canal were rarely observed at multiple locations, suggesting a poor ability to redetect tagged lamprey downstream.
+No PIT tags associated with lamprey were detected during mobile surveys within the canal despite the high detection efficiencies of these surveys (43-93%).
+Previous electrofishing surveys by the Bureau of Reclamation found no juvenile lamprey upstream of the fish screen (Sutphin et al. 2012; Sutphin et al. 2013).
 As a result, it is unlikely that most entrained juvenile Pacific Lamprey from the release groups held in sediment upstream of the canal screen, but instead were bypassed into the Umatilla River after which they were never redetected.

-Although it is possible some of these PIT tagged juvenile lamprey passed through the drum screen, other studies have shown that few lamprey greater than 100 mm (e.g., juveniles) pass through drum screens (Lampman and Beals 2019), and the Bureau of Reclamation also found no juvenile lamprey downstream of the screens during the same electrofishing surveys at Feed Diversion Canal.
-Based on bypass detections of juvenile steelhead and Chinook Salmon between 2021 and 2022, the new fixed antenna on the bypass outfall of Feed Canal should improve the ability to detect tags associated with any future juvenile lamprey release groups leaving the canal.
-Such improvements should allow the direct documentation of juvenile lamprey that return to the Umatilla River and allow comparisons of lamprey bypass at Feed Diversion Canal with lamprey encountering other types of bypass infrastructure (e.g., louvers and vertical traveling screens; Goodman et al. 2017) and entrained juvenile salmonids.
+Although it is possible some of these PIT tagged juvenile lamprey passed through the drum screen, other studies have shown that few lamprey greater than 100 mm (e.g., juveniles) pass through drum screens (Lampman and Beals 2019), and the Bureau of Reclamation also found no larval or juvenile lamprey downstream of the screens during the same electrofishing surveys at Feed Diversion Canal.
+Based on bypass detections of juvenile steelhead and Chinook Salmon between 2021 and 2023, the fixed antenna on the bypass outfall of Feed Canal will likely be effective at detecting PIT tags associated with any future juvenile lamprey release groups leaving the canal.
+Such improvements should allow the direct documentation of juvenile lamprey that return to the Umatilla River and allow comparisons of lamprey bypass success at Feed Diversion Canal to the bypass success for juvenile lamprey encountering other types of infrastructure (e.g., louvers and vertical traveling screens; Goodman et al. 2017).

-Additional Actions in 2023
+Additional Actions in 2024